fbpx

 Starting down at 700m, we follow the river Jonte to its source via the Col de Perjuret (1030m).
 The scenery and flora are ever-changing as we move from limestone to granite and steadily gain altitude.
 The forest gives way to open moorland for the final push to the summit.

-Here we descend to the Col de la Serreyrède (1299m), where you have to decide whether to return to Meyrueis via the Col de Montjardin (1005m) or head south over the Col du Minier (1264m) and back to the Col de la Serreyrède via the spectacular Col de la Lisette (1351m).
+Here we descend to the Col de la Serreyrède (1299m), where you have to decide whether to return to Meyrueis via the Col de Montjardin (1005m) or head south over the Col du Minier (1264m) and back to the Col de la Serreyrède via the spectacular Col de la Lusette (1351m).

 Classic route: 57km with 1030m ascent [ride profile]